 Combining the benefits of rural and urban living, the garden city concept was created in the late 19th century to provide a sustainable approach to urban planning.

-With the growing issue of technological and infrastructural progress gradually eroding the earth’s natural environment, eco-friendly solutions like garden cities have also grown in popularity.
+The growing issue of technological and infrastructural progress is gradually eroding the earth’s natural environment.
+As a result, eco-friendly solutions like garden cities have also grown in popularity.

 Explore the concept of a garden city and its place in Malaysia.
 Continue to read the article to find out the features and unique benefits of garden cities.